richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

 Set up attributes in Microsoft Viva Glint to create a mapping of fields to expect in your employee data files transmitted to Glint.
 Use the decisions made in the [Employee Attribute Template](create-employee-attribute-template.md) as a guide to set up required, custom, hierarchy, and derived attributes.

 > [!TIP]
 > Ensure that attribute labels stay consistent over time in your Employee Data File.
-For example, if an attribute is set up as "Employee ID," it's not recognized as the same column if renamed "Employee Number".
+For example, an attribute set up as "Employee ID," isn't recognized as the same column if renamed "Employee Number."

 ## Attribute setup in Viva Glint

-To set up your attributes in Viva Glint, your uploaded file must contain a finalized attribute header row and at least one row of employee data.
+To set up your attributes Glint, your uploaded file must contain a finalized attribute header row and at least one row of employee data.
 Use the in-platform, four-step attribute setup process to prepare the system to import employee data.

 > [!IMPORTANT]
 > Reporting hierarchies, file format, and date attribute formats can't be edited after initial setup is complete.
 Before beginning, confirm that the attribute selections in your Employee Attribute Template are **final**.